friendly-bits/geoip-shell/Documentation/DETAILS.md

 ## **Prelude**
-- This document mainly intends to provide some info on the purpose and core options of the main scripts and how they work in tandem.
+- This document intends to provide some info on the purpose and core options of the main scripts and how they work in tandem.
 - The main scripts display "usage" when called with the "-h" option.
 You can find out about some additional options specific to each script by running it with that option.
+- geoip-shell supports many different platforms and 2 backend firewall utilities (nftables and iptables).
+For this reason, I designed it to be modular rather than monolithic.
+In this design, each main script performs specific tasks and utilizes library scripts which are required for the platform and the firewall utility on a given system.

 ## **Overview**